Political Science Program

 Upon completion of a major or double major in political science, students will have demonstrated achievement of the following program learning objectives:

-All Political Science majors must meet the requirements of one of the following tracks and should seek faculty advisement within their respective track:
+All Political Science majors must meet the requirements of one of the following tracks and should seek faculty advisement within their respective track.
+Refer to the Degree Requirements tab to see the courses required for each track.

 The Political Science track provides students with a range of courses in three major subfields of political science: